Skip to content

 • What technology does this project run on?

-GLADOS uses React and Next.js on the frontend, Python on the backend, and MongoDB for data storage, with Firebase for account management.
-The production server currently runs on a single node Kubernetes cluster within the Rose-Hulman firewall, though older versions primarily used Docker containers.
+GLADOS uses React and Next.js on the frontend, Python on the backend, and MongoDB for data storage, with Auth.js for account management.
+The production server currently runs on a Kubernetes cluster within the Rose-Hulman firewall, utilizing multiple machines and VMS also provided by Rose-Hulman, giving Kubernetes enough processing power to properly allocate multiple experiments being run at once.

 • Future goals?